michaeljchong/facebook-clone/README.md

 * Set posts to private, friends-only or public
 * Refactor to move friendship methods from controller to model
 * Display other users who also liked post/comment
+* Notifications link to referenced post/comment, or allows user to respond to friend request